Arc-Computer/RCL/docs/concepts/reward-design.md

 Notes:

-- The baseline is the student’s solution without teacher guidance.
+- The baseline is the student's solution without teacher guidance.
 - Reward combines delta vs. baseline and a token-length-based efficiency term.

+## See Also

+- [Adaptive Teaching](adaptive-teaching.md) - Two-pass diagnostic and teaching protocol
+- [RL Training](rl-training.md) - How rewards guide GRPO optimization
+- [Methodology & Performance](../../README.md#methodology--performance) - Complete results and reproducibility